 - The need to inflate the tyre more often

 Is A Slow Puncture Safe To Drive On?

 Depending upon how much air pressure leaves the tyre each day will determine whether it’s safe to drive on.
 For example, if the tyre is losing 10 to 20 PSI a day, this would need immediate repair.
-However, if the tyre is only losing a few PSI each day, it should be safe to drive on to your nearest garage as long as you re-inflate it beforehand.
+However, if the tyre is only losing a few PSI each day, it should be safe to drive to your nearest garage as long as you re-inflate it beforehand.

-If you are driving to a garage with a slow puncture, we would recommend that you drive upon familiar roads that have plenty of space for you to pull over if required.
+If you are driving to a garage with a slow puncture, we would recommend that you drive on familiar roads that have plenty of space for you to pull over if required.
 We would also advise that you take a car tyre inflator with you just in case.

 What Causes A Slow Puncture